httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 and `Content-Type` header fields.
 Therefore, a given resource may have multiple different digest values when transferred with HTTP.

-Integrity fields do not provide integrity for
-HTTP messages or fields.
+Integrity fields apply to HTTP message content or HTTP representations.
+They do not apply to HTTP messages or fields.
 However, they can be combined with other mechanisms that protect metadata, such as digital signatures, in order to protect the phases of an HTTP exchange in whole or in part.
 For example, HTTP Message Signatures {{SIGNATURES}} could be used to sign Integrity fields, thus providing coverage for HTTP content or representation data.

 This specification does not define means for authentication, authorization, or privacy.